 2. London Philharmonic Orchestra

 Founded in 1932 by Sir Thomas Beecham, the London Philharmonic Orchestra is renowned for its virtuosity and bold programming.
 Based at the Southbank Centre’s Royal Festival Hall, it regularly features at the BBC Proms and boasts an extensive discography.
 The orchestra has played a key role in British musical history, from performing the final concert at London’s Queen’s Hall before its destruction in the Blitz to giving the European premiere of Shostakovich’s Symphony No. 7.
-Now led by Principal Conductor Edward Gardner, upcoming concerts include works by Beethoven, Mahler, and more.
+Now led by Principal Conductor Edward Gardner, upcoming classical concerts in London include works by Beethoven, Mahler, and more.

 3. Chineke!
 Orchestra

 The Chineke!
 Orchestra, founded in 2015 by double bassist Chi-chi Nwanoku, is Europe’s first majority Black and ethnically diverse orchestra.
 Its mission is to champion change and celebrate diversity in classical music by creating opportunities for musicians from underrepresented backgrounds.
 Chineke! performs a bold repertoire that blends classical staples with works by composers of African and Caribbean heritage.
-Praised for its energy, talent, and cultural impact, Chineke! is reshaping the future of classical music.
+Praised for its energy, talent, and cultural impact, Chineke! is reshaping the future of classical music in London.

-1. BBC Proms at the Royal Albert Hall
+1. BBC Proms at the Royal Albert Hall 2026

 2. Barbican Classical Season